The Future of Recruiting & Hiring: 5 Trends to Watch

 Re-inventing recruitment and hiring in the age of COVID-19

-By now, most organizations have had to adjust to performing essential business practices in a virtual environment.
+By now, most organisations have had to adjust to performing essential business practices in a virtual environment.
 And while video conferencing and cloud file sharing have been a challenge to adopt, they are not the only tests of our capacity to operate virtually.
 Even though the easing of restrictions in some jurisdictions is allowing for face-to-face interactions, there is a deep impact on talent acquisition as recruitment, hiring and onboarding are now largely being done virtually.

 The whole idea of recruiting, assessing and hiring someone without meeting them in person is challenging for many hiring managers.
 But that’s the reality in a world where offices are still largely unpopulated and business travel is still discouraged.